-Thankfully, google also give us an easy and free way to do this – an email list using Google Groups.
+Thankfully, Google Workspace also gives us an easy and free way to do this – an email list using Google Groups.

 Step one is to make an email list signup sheet.
 It doesn’t need to be anything fancy, just blanks for entering a name and an email address is fine.
 You also might want to make a large notice at the top of the page to “PLEASE PRINT LEGIBLY”, as you’ll be entering these into the computer by hand.
 Make sure to mention the email list during your set.
 You might want to give away something small, like a sticker, for each email sign up.
 Ok, got a bunch of emails for you list?
 Good!

 Step two: go to groups.google.com, and sign in with your band’s google account.
 Create a new group, and call it something descriptive, like “MyAwesomeMetalBand’s OFFICIAL Email List”.
 Fans will be able to see this page publicly on the internet, so DON’T name it “Email list full of suckers who signed up at our stupid show”.
 Go through the steps and set up your group’s administrators and settings.
 Once you have everything set up, you’re ready to enter email addresses.
 On the top of the page, click “Manage”.
 This will take you to the management interface.
 Click the link on the left-hand menu bar that says “Direct Add Members”.
 Type in each member’s email address, separated by a comma.